9 Most Successful eCommerce Business Models

 9. Credit Model:

 Last but not least, the consumer credit model is growing in popularity across the US, UK, and Europe.
 Essentially, this is a ‘buy now, pay later’ model which allows customers to make purchases that they pay for over a given amount of time in smaller installments.
 As with credit cards, there is usually interest to pay on purchases.
-Thanks to payment gateways such as Klarna, it’s easier than ever for any e-commerce business to integrate a buy now pay later option into the site.
+Thanks to payment gateways, it’s easier than ever for any e-commerce business to integrate a buy now pay later option into the site.